isaac-weisberg/HalfFive/README.md

 The `PublishSubject` (spoiler: here it is called `Multiplexer`) is cold.
 But the `BehaviorSubject` (spoiler: `Container`) is actually hot.

-**NB: the scheduling of an observable does not apply to the context of hot emissions.**
+**NB: the scheduling of an observable does not apply to the context of hot emissions.
+If it's scheduled on a background queue, but is hot and is subscribed to on the main queue - it still counts as scheduled on background queue.**

 The following `HotnessTrait` implementations are available